 I'm sure you heard a few groans as you flipped the calendar to August.
 School will be starting soon and many families wonder "What should you do the week before school starts!?"

 We've started our back to school read alouds to help them prepare for the new school year and the kids are looking forward to seeing their friends again and finding out who their teachers will be this year.
 And it's always good to get back into the school routine come Fall.

 So here are a few tips on how to make the back to school transition a little easier (and fun) for everyone!

 Here are a few ways we ease ourselves back into the school year.
 We've included tips and affiliate links to items we use to help your family have a great start to the school year!

 And if you'd like a more detailed list, be sure to grab your copys of the FREE printable Ultimate Back to School Checklist set (with FREE printables!)

 Man, this is the HARDEST thing at back to school time for us.
 We stick to a somewhat normal summer bedtime but it's much later than our school day bedtime.

-And I always let the kids sleep in as much as they want to during the summer months.
+And I always let our kids sleep in as much as they want to during the summer months.
 Our peditrician has told them "sleeping helps you to grow taller" so that's helped too.